Chemical cartridge: Laboratory testing

-If the company has a laboratory with the right equipment, specialists can skip the contaminated air through the cartridge and determine the degree of cleaning needed.
+If the company has a laboratory with the right equipment, specialists can skip pumping the contaminated air through the cartridge and determine the degree of cleaning needed.
 This method enables one to determine the service life in an environment where the air is contaminated with a mixture of different substances that affect their capture with a sorbent (one affecting another capture).
 Service life calculation methods for such conditions have been developed relatively recently.
 However, this requires accurate information on concentrations of noxious substances, and they often are not permanent.

 Tests in laboratories can identify the balance of service life of cartridges after their use.
 If the remainder is large, similar cartridges in such circumstances can be used over a longer period of time.
 In some cases, a large balance allows the use of cartridges repeatedly.
 This method does not require accurate information on the concentrations of harmful substances.
 The cartridge replacement schedule is drawn upon the basis of the results of their testing in the laboratory.
 This method has a serious drawback.
 The company must have complex and expensive equipment and trained professionals to use it, which is not always possible.
 According to a poll, cartridges replacement in the US was carried out on the basis of laboratory tests in approximately 5% of all organizations.

-Research to determine whether it is possible to calculate the service life of respirator cartridges (if one know the conditions of their use) have been conducted in developed countries since the 1970s.
+Research to determine whether it is possible to calculate the service life of respirator cartridges (if one knows the conditions of their use) have been conducted in developed countries since the 1970s.
 This allows one to replace cartridges in a timely fashion without the use of sophisticated and expensive equipment.